goatmilkkk/tp/docs/UserGuide.md

 ## **Troubleshooting**

-**Q**: The application does not start
+**Q**: The application does not start.
-**A**: Please check your current version of java is 17, following the requirements specified by step 1 of [QuickStart](#quick-start)
+**A**: Please ensure that the current version of Java is 17, following the requirements specified in Step 1 of [QuickStart](#quick-start).
-If that does not solve the issue, please redownload the latest `.jar` file (release) from [here](https://github.com/AY2526S1-CS2103T-W10-3/tp/releases) and try again.
+If that does not resolve the issue, please redownload the latest `.jar` file (release) from [here](https://github.com/AY2526S1-CS2103T-W10-3/tp/releases) and try again.

 --------------------------------------------------------------------------------------------------------------------

 ## **Known issues**

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the Graphical User Interface(GUI) will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the Graphical User Interface (GUI) will open off-screen.
+The remedy is to delete the `preferences.json` file created by **DoctorBase** before running it again.
-2. **When entering parameters**, you are unable to add special characters into your parameter.
-However, you are allowed to use hyphen, `-`, in your MedicalHistory
+2. **When entering parameters**, you are unable to use special characters.
+However, you are allowed to use hyphen, `-`, in your MedicalHistory.
    e.g. if the parameter is `n/Hiller s/o Tim`, the `NAME` input will be rejected.
 To remedy this, please omit the `/` instead.
-3. **For foreigner patients**, we are unable to use this app as they do not have an `NRIC`.
-Unfortunately this cannot be remedied at this point in time.
+3. **Patients who are foreigners** are not supported by **DoctorBase** as they do not have an `NRIC`.
+Unfortunately, this currently cannot be remedied.

 --------------------------------------------------------------------------------------------------------------------